 Listing 7-11: Bringing a module into scope with use

 Adding use and a path in a scope is similar to creating a symbolic link in the filesystem.
-By adding use crate::front_of_house::hosting in the crate root, hosting is now a valid name in that scope, just as if the hosting module had been defined in the crate root.
+By adding use crate::front_of_house::hosting in the crate root, hosting is now a valid name in that scope, just as though the hosting module had been defined in the crate root.
 Paths brought into scope with use also check privacy, like any other paths.

 Specifying a relative path with use is slightly different.
-Instead of starting from a name in the current scope, you must start the path given to use with the keyword self.
+Instead of starting from a name in the current scope, we must start the path given to use with the keyword self.
 Listing 7-12 shows how to specify a relative path to get the same behavior as Listing 7-11.

 Filename: src/lib.rs